 This recipe requires very few ingredients: eggs, tomatoes, onions, and scallions.
 Eggs and tomatoes go really well with each other (like in this Vietnamese tomato egg drop soup).

 To season it, we use salt, pepper and fish sauce.
-If you want to make it vegetarian, you can omit the fish sauce and add more salt.
-Then serve it with some soy sauce on the side.
+If you want to make it vegetarian, you can omit the fish sauce and add more salt or use soy sauce.
+Then serve it with additional soy sauce on the side.

 Cooking Steps

-As you can see in the video, it is very easy and straightforward to pan-fry eggs with tomatoes.
+As you can see in the video, it is very easy and straightforward to make this omelet with tomatoes and onions.
 I will do a summary of the main steps here and explain the way we cook it.

 Note: It’s best to use a non-stick pan with a coating that allows for browning.
 I use a 9.5-inch Scanpan skillet.

 And that’s it.
-You can find detailed list of ingredients and step-by-step instructions to cook this Vietnamese-style omelet in the recipe card below.
+You can find detailed list of ingredients and step-by-step instructions to cook this Vietnamese-style omelet in the recipe card at the end of the post.

 More Vietnamese Recipes for Dinner